Donald Frank Rose: Career

-Rose began his career teaching high school English while he was a still himself a student in theological school.
-In 1915 he added Latin to his teaching responsibilities.
+Rose began his career teaching high school English and Latin while he was a still a student in theological school.
 By 1916, he was giving instruction in Hebrew as well.
-During his years of teaching, he pursued additional education at Columbia and Oxford University.
+During his years of teaching, he pursued additional education at Columbia University and Oxford University.
 He continued teaching until 1924, at which point he launched out on his own as a freelance writer.

-He began publishing his own magazine, Stuff and Nonsense, in 1925, with lighthearted and humorous reflections on the challenges of day-to-day life.
-He also wrote articles for The American, Cosmopolitan, Saturday Evening Post, and a number of other magazines.
+He began publishing his own magazine, Stuff and Nonsense, in 1925, of lighthearted and humorous reflections on the challenges of day-to-day life.
+He also wrote articles for The American Magazine, Cosmopolitan, The Saturday Evening Post, and a number of other magazines.

 The cover of Don Rose's 1927 book, Stuff and Nonsense.

-In 1927, "Stuff and Nonsense" became a weekly column for the Sunday Public Ledger (Philadelphia).
-Eventually, at about the time that the morning and Sunday editions merged with the Philadelphia Inquirer, the column went to daily in the Evening Public Ledger.
-When the latter ceased publication in 1942, Rose's column moved to The Philadelphia Bulletin, during the period when the Bulletin was the largest afternoon daily in the country.
-"Stuff and Nonsense" appeared on the Op-Ed page and Rose was also sometimes called on to write unsigned editorials on the editorial page itself.
-He continued his column at the Bulletin until the time of his death.
+In 1927, Stuff and Nonsense became a weekly column for the Sunday Public Ledger in Philadelphia.
+At about the time that its morning and Sunday editions merged with The Philadelphia Inquirer, the column went to daily in the Evening Public Ledger.
+When the latter ceased publication in 1942, Rose's column moved to the Philadelphia Bulletin, which was at the time the largest afternoon daily in the country.
+Stuff and Nonsense appeared on the op-ed page and Rose was also sometimes asked to write unsigned editorials on the editorial page.
+He continued his column at the Bulletin until his death in 1964.
 Between 1927 and 1951, he published 8 books, several of them being collections of his newspaper columns.

 At the end of World War II, he was sent by the Bulletin to survey the aftermath of the destruction.
 This resulted in a number of columns and his book Diary of a Postwar Correspondent.
-What he saw left him shaken, and his wife observed that this experience weakened him for rest of his life.
+His wife observed that this experience left him shaken and weakened him for rest of his life.

-In his later years, Rose taught journalism courses at Columbia, Penn State, Temple University, and the Charles Morris Price School of Advertising and Journalism.
+In his later years, Rose taught journalism courses at Columbia, Pennsylvania State University, Temple University, and the Charles Morris Price School of Advertising and Journalism.

-Rose died on February 7, 1964 at Meadowbrook, Pennsylvania.
+Rose died on February 7, 1964, in Meadowbrook, Pennsylvania.